Galloping in fast-growth natural merge sorts: Algorithms with the fast- and (tight) middle-growth properties

 Our proof is based on the following result, which appears in the proof of~\cite[Theorem 11]{BuKno18}.

 \begin{lemma} Let~$\S = (R_1,R_2,\ldots,R_h)$ be a stack obtained while executing \ShS.
 We have~$\ell_i \geqslant \ell_{i+1}+1$ whenever~$1 \leqslant i \leqslant h-2$. \end{lemma}

 Lemmas~\ref{lem:ShS:right} and~\ref{lem:ShS:left-right} focus on inequalities involving the lengths of a given run~$R$ belonging to a merge tree induced by \cASS, and of its ancestors.
-In each case, we denote by~$\S = (R_1,R_2,\ldots,R_h)$ the stack at the moment where the run~$R$ is merged.
+In each case, the stack just before the run~$R$ is merged is denoted by~$\S = (R_1,R_2,\ldots,R_h)$.

 However, and unlike Sections~\ref{subsubsec:cASS} to~\ref{subsubsec:aMS}, we cannot simulate the merge operations that occur in line~\ref{alg:ShS:collapse} as if they had occurred in line~\ref{ShS:std:merge}.
 Instead, we say that a run~$R$ is \emph{rightful} if~$R$ and its ancestors are all right runs (i.e., if~$R$ belongs to the rightmost branch of the merge tree), and that~$R$ is \emph{standard} otherwise.